protyposis/yi-mirrorless-firmware-tools/README.md

 ### Next steps

- * Identify the exact format of the first section / decompress
+ * Identify the exact format of the first section / fix decompression
  * Identify partition table format and decode
  * Disassemble first section
  * Change something simple (e.g. the 500 shot limit in the beta firmware), repack FW file and upload to camera